About Our Fellowship

 In the dynamic field of Emergency Medicine, the quest for newer technology that is faster, less expensive, and less harmful has made emergency ultrasound a necessity to all providers of emergency medicine.
 The emergency ultrasound (EUS) fellowship at Kaiser Permanente in San Diego brings together this imaging modality to a health system that specializes in providing smart and cost-effective medicine.

 Kaiser Permanente in San Diego, California started an Emergency Ultrasound Fellowship in July 2015.
-Fellows will have the opportunity to work in San Diego’s highest volume emergency department, with over 130k annual visits including 15k pediatric patients annually.
-They will also teach the residents of the PGY1-3 EM program as well as rotating students, faculty, and nurses.
+Fellows will have the opportunity to work in San Diego’s highest volume hospital system in the county.
+We have 3 ERs in San Diego County but fellows go to 2 of the 3 sites (unless they want to go to our newest ER in San Marcos).
+The 2 central San Diego ERs have over 130k annual visits including 17k pediatric patients annually.
+They will also teach the residents of our PGY1-3 EM residency program as well as rotating students, faculty, and nurses.

 EUFAC accredited: Yes (as of 4/26/2021)